haoliangsky1/stat159-fall2016-proj3/code/README.md

-This folder contains the codes that are used in the production of this project.
+Welcome to the code/ directory.
+This folder contains the code that is used in the production of this project.

-The *functions* folder currently contains the python script for parsing and cleaning the raw dataset.
-Any users of this project are welcome to adding any scripts that may be convenient for specific purpose.
+The *functions*/ subdirectory contains the python scripts for parsing and cleaning the raw college scorecard dataset.
+Any users of this project are welcome to add any scripts that they desire for any purpose.

-The *scripts* contains:
+The *scripts*/ subdirectory contains:

-* *eda-script.R* contains the code for Exploratory Data Analysis (EDA) for this project, including:
+* *eda-script.R* carries out Exploratory Data Analysis (EDA) on the data to gain a semblance of understanding - including:

-    -  Calculating the summary statistics of ......
+    -  Calculating the summary statistics

-    - Drawing histograms, piecharts, and boxplots for ......
+    - Drawing histograms, piecharts, and boxplots

-    - Creating frequency tables, including........
+    - Creating frequency tables

-    -
+    - And various other exploratory activities.

-* *mergeData-script.R * contains the code for merging the dataset parsed by the python code mentioned above.
-It takes in five years of data for educational institutions and the post graduation salary dataset and returns a merged dataset.
+* *mergeData-script.R* merges the dataset parsed by the python code mentioned above.
+It takes in the last five years of data for educational institutions and the post graduation salary dataset, returning a merged dataset.

-* *session-info-script.R* contains the code for print the session information and environment for this project, including any R packages used for this project.
+* *session-info-script.R* prints the session information and environment for this project, including all R packages used for this project.

-* *shinyApp-script.R* contains the code for generating the shinyApp for this project.
+* *shinyApp-script.R* generates the shinyApp for this project.